Kyriosity/read-write/README+/software/mngmnt/README.md

-# Code, dev and docu - Management - Overview
+# Code, Dev, and Docu &mdash; Management &mdash; Overview

 The exponential (and chaotic) growth of software projects in the 2000s founded the "parallel" realm of their organization: requirements/issue tracking, code collecting/versioning, collaboration tools, deployment services, and project management.

-You must be reading now from a repository on _Git_<sup>:octocat:</sup> but names of other platforms, frameworks, and methodologies would take some screens to name only the popular ones.
+You must be reading now from a repository on _**Git**_&thinsp;<sup>:octocat:</sup> but names of other platforms, frameworks, and methodologies would take some screens to name only the popular ones.

 ## Good organization